Wearing a seat belt saves lives!

 In most cases, you’ll also need to repair or replace your seat belts.
 Even though internal damage may not always be noticeable, it’s best to get your car checked by a mechanic.
 That way, you’ll be surely protected in case you get into another accident.

-If you get into a car accident without wearing a seat belt, you will still be entitled to compensation.
+You will still be entitled to compensation if you get into a car accident without wearing a seat belt.
 Although, depending on the severity of the injuries received due to not wearing a seat belt, the compensation amount may be lower than expected.

 Even though a seat belt can keep you safe and save your life in an accident, most people remain oblivious to its benefits.
 It’s estimated that seat belts have saved over 375,000 lives in accidents since 1975, but people today still have an excuse for not wearing one.
 That is partly due to some seat belt myths that have developed over time.
 We will look at the most common myths about seat belts and debunk them here for you.